I Bought A 260,000-Mile 'Holy Grail' Jeep Grand Cherokee Sight Unseen From The Middle Of Nowhere. Getting It Home Nearly Broke Me

 After spending the night in a cheap motel in Grand Junction, Brandon and I stopped by Anthony’s house.
 Anthony is the reader (and former Ford engineer who used to work with my former colleague at Chrysler) who had kindly purchased the Jeep on my behalf back in November.
 He was also offering to help Brandon and me with the rescue mission by lending his garage and wrenching skills.
 Anthony grabbed the key to the Jeep, and the three of us—crammed onto the bench seat of the borrowed Chevy pickup—headed southeast to the ridiculously remote town of Olathe, Colorado, where The Grail sat.

-On our way there, we met up with a guy I’d discovered on Facebook marketplace selling a rare, vacuum-disconnect front axle for a manual Jeep Cherokee.
+On our way there, we met up with a guy I’d discovered on Facebook Marketplace selling a rare, vacuum-disconnect front axle for a manual Jeep Cherokee.
 This was a part that I’d been looking for for over a year to repair my salvage-title dream Jeep Cherokee XJ.
 That I ended up finding a nice, rust-free one out in the middle of nowhere was pure luck.

 With that absurdly heavy axle lifted from one GM pickup bed into another, the three of us continued our 50-mile trek out into the high desert of Colorado—a place filled with endless expanses of brown grass and barren trees in the foreground and mountains and beautiful red rocks in the background.